Scew5145/TentacleBot/README.md

 * _!quickTest_

 This is a command I personally use to test small chunks of code to make sure I understand what I'm doing.
 Changes frequently, and often has hard-coded IDs.

+Disclaimer
+-

+This project is by no means endorsed by Riot Games, and I am in no way affiliated with them.